psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

 * This script has only been tested on Windows Powershell 5.1, but might work on other platforms with Powershell Core 6+.

 ## Dependencies
-contentdm-tools uses openly-licensed tools to process images.
+CONTENTdm Tools uses openly-licensed tools to process images.
 These tools are already included, so you don't need to install anything.
 They are listed here to credit the original projects and their contributors.
 * [Ghostscript](https://ghostscript.com/) -- A tool for processing PDF files, used here to merge PDFs and downsample image resolution within PDFs.
-* [GraphicsMagick](http://www.graphicsmagick.org/) -- "The swiss army knife of iamge processing", used here to convert TIF to JP2, while ensuring JP2 compliance and color management.
+* [GraphicsMagick](http://www.graphicsmagick.org/) -- "The swiss army knife of image processing", used here to convert TIF to JP2, while ensuring JP2 compliance and color management.
   * [ImageMagick](https://imagemagick.org/index.php) -- GraphicsMagick itself is based on an earlier project called ImageMagick.
 * [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) -- Tesseract is the leading open-source OCR package and currently developed by Google.
 Used here to convert TIF to TXT and generate searchable PDFs.